aisola/go-coreutils/README.md

     $ cd go-coreutils
     $ go build ./...

+### Known Issues

++ Incomplete flags : Not all commands have the flags you may expect.
++ Large Binary Size: This is a Go issue...
+The binary sizes have been going up.
+Even Rob Pike has said that this has got to be fixed by the Go team.

 ### Legal
 go-coreutils 0.1 is licensed under the GNU General Public License v3.